 Introduction - Money Head is a small but pleasant climbing areas on the coast SW of Stranraer.
 The rock is Greywacke, but noticeably more solid than other Greywacke climbing areas.
-The easiest approach is a scenic 40 minute walk from the farm called Cairngarroch.
+The easiest approach is a scenic 25 minute walk from the farm called Meikle Float.

-Access The easiest approach is from the farm at Cairngarroch.
+Access The easiest approach is from the farm at Meikle Float.
 To get to the farm follow the A77 or A75 towards Stranraer then the A776 southwards to Sandhead.
 From Sandhead take the B7042 (signposted Portpatrick) for a short way west before turning onto an un-numbered road just after a sharp 90º bend.
-This unmarked road leads straight to Cairngarroch farm.
-Park where you can a few hundred metres before the farm and look for a rough farm track through the field on the left that leads down to a small valley.
-This track can be hard to spot with all the mud.!
-But once in the small valley the track is obvious and leads down to the shore.
-Just before the beach cross a style on the left and then head up and around the back of the small house and onto the moor.
-Don't be tempted to try and traverse round the top of the shore like we did.
-Instead follow an (electric) fence upwards and southwards over the moor for 15 minutes until it bends leftwards on top of a tiny hill (ring contour).
-From here head more or less due south to the headland.
-Once on the uttermost grass descend slightly rightwards to drop down to a platform below the main cliffs.
+This unmarked road leads straight to Cairngarroch crossroads.
+Turn left here and drive a bout 300m to Meikle Float farm.
+Just before the first buildings make a sharp right onto a (concrete) farm road.
+The farmer has kindly given permission to drive this road for about 1km to double gates just before a steep descent.
+Park here being sure not to cause an obstruction (GridRef 054489).
+Walk down the continuation of the track, then the continuation line of wall towards the sea, then more or less in the same line downwards across the moor to the headland (sometimes with a few short boggy sections).
+Once on the uttermost grass descend slightly rightwards to drop down a 3m scramble to a platform below the main cliffs.
 As you descend, Bear Pit is immediately on your right and ECU wall on your left.

 The rock is greywacke, a kind of hard sandstone that tends to break in layers and slabs.
 Routes are mainly about 15m to 25m long.
-There are a few nesting sea-birds here, but the ECU wall area is normally free of them and so probably climbable in the spring.
+There are a few nesting sea-birds here, but most areas are probably still climbable in the spring.

-Linda Biggar chequeing out Martins Bank, Money Head.
+Linda Biggar chequeing out the right hand finish to Martins Bank, Money Head.

 Guidebook For a definitive list of all the climbs here see the SMC published Lowland Outcrops guidebook.